 Occupational Therapy Assistant Certificate Program Overviews

-Occupational therapists help ill or injured patients regain basic skills, such as dressing themselves and eating independently.
-There are no certificate programs for students who are aspiring to become occupational therapy assistants.
+Occupational therapists help ill or injured patients regain basic skills, such as the ability to dress and feed themselves independently.
+There are no certificate programs for students aspiring to become occupational therapy assistants.
 However, several colleges and universities offer 2-year occupational therapy assistant (OTA) associate's degree programs.

 These programs feature lectures and emphasize hands-on, clinical experience.
 Students gain a basic understanding of medical terminology, human anatomy and patient care techniques.
 They are also prepared to sit for the National Occupational Therapy Assistant Certification Examination, given by the National Board for Certification in Occupational Therapy.

-Core courses in an occupational therapy assistant program might include the following:
+Core courses in an associate's degree program in occupational therapy assistance might include the following:

 - Anatomy and physiology

 - Human growth and development

 Demand for occupational therapy assistants was forecast to grow by 43% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics, www.bls.gov.
 This growth was expected to be fueled by an increase in the number of aging baby boomers requiring occupational therapy in the face of degenerative conditions.
 The mean annual wage of occupational therapy assistants was $57,260 in 2014.

 Occupational therapy assistants wishing to advance in the occupational therapy field need to continue their education at a 4-year college or university.
 In general, a master's degree is the minimum educational requirement for employment as an occupational therapist.